Updated summer 2019

-It’s less easy to persuade us western consumers to buy a native Chinese bike, even if that machine may well have been cast in the same foundry as the marques we know and trust.
 Researching this, I’ve come across several tales of early adopters getting burned by crumby assembly, irregular running or poor materials.
-To that you can add the confusion when obscure Chinese marques get re-badged by importers, giving the impression there’s something to hide (or just something that’s easier to pronouce).
+To that you can add the suspicion when the engine shows some obscure Chinese marque but the tank shows something else.

 As far back as the early 1980s Honda established partnerships with the Chinese Jialing factory and within a decade Yamaha and Suzuki made similar arrangements.
 By 2011 China overtook Japan as the world’s largest bike manufacture, with many factories based in Chongqing (left).

 Around 2006 Chongqing was renowned as the white-hot epicentre of China’s urban industrial gold rush, but according to this recent article that gold rush waned.
 The recession, adverse currency rates and the strength of other markets like India (where English is more commony spoken) have seen China’s motorcycle production slow or even reverse.